Medicare and Medicaid Promoting Interoperability Program Basics

 - Program Year 2021 Policies

-- In 2021 all EPs will have 90-day reporting periods for MU and eCQM to allow states to meet the statutory deadline of December 31, 2021 for all incentives to be paid.
+- In 2021 all EPs will have 90-day EHR and eCQM reporting periods to allow states to meet the statutory deadline of December 31, 2021 for all incentives to be paid.